nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 }
 ```

-This code outputs the following:
+This code uses bracket notation and the `length` property to iterate over and print a string containing a Unicode character.
+The output is a bit unexpected:

 ```
 A